awsdocs/amazon-ecs-developer-guide/doc_source/ecs-gpu.md

 The following Amazon EC2 GPU\-based instance types are supported\.
 For more information, see [Amazon EC2 P2 Instances](https://aws.amazon.com/ec2/instance-types/p2/), [Amazon EC2 P3 Instances](https://aws.amazon.com/ec2/instance-types/p3/), [Amazon EC2 G3 Instances](https://aws.amazon.com/ec2/instance-types/g3/), and [Amazon EC2 G4 Instances](https://aws.amazon.com/ec2/instance-types/g4/)\.

-**Important**
-The g4 instance type family is supported on version `20190913` and later of the Amazon ECS GPU\-optimized AMI\.
-For more information, see [Linux Amazon ECS\-optimized AMIs versions](ecs-ami-versions.md#ecs-ami-versions-linux)\.
-It is currently not supported in the Create Cluster workflow in the Amazon ECS console\.
-To use these instance types, you must either use the Amazon EC2 console, AWS CLI, or API and manually register the instances to your cluster\.

 |  Instance type  |  GPUs  |  GPU memory \(GiB\)  |  vCPUs  |  Memory \(GiB\)  |
 | --- | --- | --- | --- | --- |